-- 11.4.2.1 Severances may be permitted in all designations for the following purposes: - (a) Easements and Minor Lot Boundary Adjustments consents may be granted where required to provide easements or to adjust lot boundaries, provided a new, separate lot is not created; or
+- 11.4.2.1 Severances may be permitted in all designations for the following purposes: - Easements and Minor Lot Boundary Adjustments consents may be granted where required to provide easements or to adjust lot boundaries, provided a new, separate lot is not created; - (b) Where a public use is proposed which is permitted in accordance with the conditions established in this Plan and where the proposal requires that a new lot be created for the intended use, a severance will be permitted. - 11.4.2.2 Notwithstanding any other severance provision, the creation of new lots within the Environmental Protection Area shall not be permitted, except in compliance with Sections 11.4.2.1(b) and 11.4.2.4.

-- (b) Where a public use is proposed which is permitted in accordance with the conditions established in this Plan and where the proposal requires that a new lot be created for the intended use, a severance will be permitted. - 11.4.2.2 Notwithstanding any other severance provision, the creation of new lots within the Environmental Protection Area shall not be permitted, except in compliance with Sections 11.4.2.1(b) and 11.4.2.4. - 11.4.2.3 Severances for commercial, industrial or institutional uses will be permitted in accordance with the land use policies set forth for each designation.
-As a condition of severance, Council may require that the owner enter into a written agreement with the Town, to be registered on title, governing subdivision design, landscaping provision of services and other concerns in respect to the affected lands. - 11.4.2.4 Severances for agriculture, forestry or conservation uses, which support the respective goals, objectives and policies of this Plan will be permitted.
+- 11.4.2.3 Severances for commercial, industrial or institutional uses will be permitted in accordance with the land use policies set forth for each designation.
+As a condition of severance, Council may require that the owner enter into a written agreement with the Town, to be registered on title, governing subdivision design, landscaping provision of services and other concerns in respect to the affected lands. - 11.4.2.4 Severances for agriculture, forestry or conservation Uses, which support the respective goals, objectives and policies of this Plan will be permitted.
 Land consolidations for these uses will be encouraged.
 Therefore, where a consolidation occurs, and as a result of the consolidation an existing dwelling becomes superfluous, a lot containing the existing dwelling may be severed from the consolidated parcel, in accordance with the general requirements for severances.
 In these circumstances, and to ensure that a bona fide consent is intended, Council, or the Committee, may require, as a condition of severing the lot containing the dwelling, that the remaining parcels be consolidated through title registration where appropriate.
 Where severance of a farm parcel is required to permit consolidation, the Council and the Committee will give consideration to the agricultural viability of the resultant parcel. - 11.4.2.5 Severance of a residence surplus to a farming operation may be permitted in instances where a farmer owns and operates the agricultural operation on a number of land holdings in the Town which are not contiguous.
-A condition of severing such surplus dwelling shall be the prohibition of the construction of a new dwelling on the retained farmland through a rezoning. - 11.4.2.6 Severances of residential lots will be permitted in the Lakeshore Residential Area outside of the servicing area identified on Schedule D Serviced & Unserviced Lakeshore Residential Areas and Special Servicing Policy Areas, and Hamlet Area designations identified on Schedule A2 - Land Use Plan provided the resulting parcels are of a satisfactory geometric design and are adequate in size to support necessary services and will comply with the yard requirements of the Zoning By-law and provided such parcels are compatible with adjacent lot sizes and patterns.
-A consent to sever land will, however, be discouraged where the granting of such consent may preclude the comprehensive planned development of the area or contribute to strip development.
+A condition of severing such surplus dwelling shall be the prohibition of the construction of a new dwelling on the retained farmland through a rezoning. - 11.4.2.6 Agricultural Retirement Lot A consent may be permitted for a full time farmer of retirement age who is retiring from active working life where the existing farm parcel is 40 hectares or more, contains a dwelling, and has not had a previous consent which resulted in the creation of a new non-farm residential lot and has been owned by the farmer for at least three years. - 11.4.2.6 Severance of a residential lot which possesses particularly outstanding natural qualities along the Black River on the east side of Catering Road, north of Baldwin Road to Lot 18, Concession 7